WeirdMidas/AetherAtlas/README.md

 ## Profiles

+- extreme powersave: based on standard powersave, but with additional optimizations that favor efficiency over immediate rice.
-- powersave: based on "balance" mode, which, unlike "balance," has lower idle frequencies and a higher bias toward small cores.
+- powersave: based on balance mode, but with a lower idle frequency and a faster to-idle entry.
-- balance: smoother and more efficient than the stock configuration. it's biased toward the small cluster.
+- balance: smooth and balanced, better and more economical than the stock configuration. it's a balance between rice and to-idle.
-- performance: more aggressive during ramping, it's biased toward big cores, favoring maximum performance demand.
+- performance: without frequency limitation, prefer a more aggressive rice over an efficient to-idle.
-- fast: aggressive during "Rice" and "To-Idle," it always tries to save energy while maintaining performance. even without bias toward small cores, it always prioritizes respecting the device's chassis TDP.
+- fast: has both rice and aggressive to-idle, always seeking maximum performance and energy savings simultaneously, always respecting the device chassis TDP limit.

 ```plain
 For the sake of work efficiency, the compatibility between the SOCs